luxfi/docs/docs/nodes/maintain/setting-up-node-monitoring.md

 for any Subnet that is synced on the node.
 There is a Subnet switcher that allows you to switch between different Subnets.
-As there are many Subnets and not every node will have all of them, by default, it comes populated only with Spaces and WAGMI Subnets that exist on Fuji testnet:
+As there are many Subnets and not every node will have all of them, by default, it comes populated only with Spaces and WAGMI Subnets that exist on Testnet testnet:

 ![Subnets switcher](/img/monitoring-03-subnets.png)